Last Updated: 6th June 2023

 5. More Social

-15% of socially-engaged employees feeling that they have better connections with colleagues.
+15% of socially-engaged employees report feeling that they have better connections with colleagues.

 Whilst employers may have many teams, spread throughout multiple offices in potentially multi-continental locations, employee relations have never been smoother, thanks to social engagement connecting staff with other employees outside of their immediate team or department.